|

 147. opportunity

-a possibility due to a favorable combination of circumstances
+a possibility from a favorable combination of circumstances

 * The reference to equal opportunity is evident when the dean tells Kid that "this isn't a black thing, it 's a deadbeat thing."